 Holleman & Associates handles cases nationwide including an employee’s right to fair pay, oil & gas matters for landowners and catastrophic personal injury litigation.
 The firm handles cases involving employers not allowing workers to report all time worked, pay workers overtime, or having the workers on straight salary when they should be getting overtime.

 These cases are usually collective or class actions.
 We also represent mineral owners in various oil and gas matters.
 We continue to handle select personal injury matters as well.
 We are Arkansas counsel for the International Union of Police and Firefighters.

-Fair Labor Standards Act and Wage and Hour Law
+Fair Labor Standards Act and State Wage Laws

 Everyone deserves fair pay for each hour of work.
 Do you work more than 40 hours per week?
 Does your company not pay overtime for hours worked over 40?
 Does your company tell you not to put overtime on your time sheets?
 Does your company tell you to change uniforms at work and not pay you?

 Your employer must pay you for all hours worked.
 You are entitled to time and a half overtime pay for all hours worked in excess of 40 hours per week.
 Your employer cannot legally retaliate against you for filing a claim.
 Your Employer may require you to arrive at work early or leave late for the purpose of meetings, prepare a job site, change uniforms, or put on special equipment.